Lisawww/out-of-memory/streamlit-in-snowflake-hacks/README.md

 ## Streamlit & SiS Quick Guide

 ### Overview
 The current folder (`./`) is intended to collect all the Streamlit (and Streamlit in Snowflake) apps into Github for easier managing and iterating.
-The folders can be uploaded and apps deployed into Snowhouse automatically by running `update_sis.py` script (more details below).
+The folders can be uploaded and apps deployed into Snowflake automatically by running `update_sis.py` script (more details below).
 Manually created app files can be placed under hidden directorys and they will be ignored by the updater script.

 ### Create an App
 Refer to https://docs.snowflake.com/en/developer-guide/streamlit/create-streamlit-sql#label-streamlit-create-app-files for creating your app locally.
 For the purposes of easily uploading and deploying apps please place all app files under `./path-to-app/` and updater script will treat the folder as a whole.
 Library files can be shared via `lib/` directory or any other directory in the same root location.